jorgeguberte/javascript-testing-best-practices/readme.md

 ## 🚢 Advanced: Goes 10,000 miles beyond the basics
-Hop into a journey that travells way beyond the basics into advanced topics like testing in production, mutation testing, property-based testing and many other strategic & professional tools.
+Hop into a journey that travels way beyond the basics into advanced topics like testing in production, mutation testing, property-based testing and many other strategic & professional tools.
 Should you read every word in this guide your testing skills are likely to go way above the average

 ## 🌐 Full-stack: front, backend, CI, anything